DevExpress/devextreme-documentation/concepts/05 UI Components/Scheduler/040 Resources/040 Customize Resource Headers.md

 ##### React

-    The following code shows how to define custom templates for resource headers in the React app.
+    Templates allow you to customize UI components.
+Implement a callback function with custom template and assign it to the [resourceCellRender](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#resourceCellRender) property as shown in the following code.

     <!-- tab: App.js -->
     import React from 'react';